HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/dominohttps.md

 - An entry matching the Domino FQDN exists.

+For more information about Domino Certificate Manager, see [Managing TLS certificates with Certificate Manager](https://help.hcl-software.com/domino/14.0.0/admin/secu_le_using_certificate_manager.html?hl=certificate%2Cmanager).

 ## Procedure

 1. Create or update a JSON file in the `{notesdata}/keepconfig.d` directory with the following configuration: